awakzdev/kubernetes-docs/gke/sql-proxy/README.md

   type: ClusterIP
 ```

-To deploy a test pod and check the connectivity to your PostgreSQL instance via the Cloud SQL Proxy apply the following YAML
+To deploy a test pod and check the connectivity to your PostgreSQL instance apply the following YAML
 ```yaml
 apiVersion: apps/v1
 kind: Deployment